Houston Psychiatrist

 6. No stigma

 I believe that the stigma surrounding mental health is gradually disappearing.
 The general population is becoming more accepting and understanding that mental health is vitally important.
 Treatment is more accepted and better studied than ever before.
+Still, it can feel awkward waiting in a public space to see a psychiatrist.

 7. Continuity of Care

 Life is not stagnant.
 People move for work, college, proximity to family, and many other reasons.
 While the purpose of the move may be mostly positive, it is troublesome to find all new doctors, counselors, financial advisors, and every other type of professional that you may need.
 While doctors must be licensed in the state where the patient is present for ongoing visits, many people will move within the state, and sometimes physicians hold licenses in multiple states.
-Your move may not require switching doctors.
+Your move may not require switching psychiatrists.

 8. Technology is improving

 Most new phones and laptops have built in cameras and microphones now.
-That means you likely already have the equipment to participate in a telepsychiatry appointment.
+That means you likely already have the equipment to participate in a telepsychiatry online appointment.
 Even the instructions can be quite simple to reach your physician.
 With a connection to the internet, you may be all set.

 9. Physical obstacles are not a hindrance